bartoszwarzocha/wxwidgets_book_examples/README.md

 ## Directory Structure

+Here is a list of example apllications (as well as other add-ons) included in the repository.
+- Note that some projects require additional files, which are usually placed in the Release_linux and Release_msw_x64 directories.
+If you are building the Debug version, you need to make sure that the additional files are also placed in the target directories.
+- On some Linux distributions, it may be necessary to manually hardcode the Release_linux/obj and Debug_linux/obj directories before starting the build.

 | Name | Description | Screenshot |
 |------|------------|------------|
 | **Base app** | Base application with some examples about mouse and keyboard events using. | |